 One of the most remarkable and novel discoveries in the last 400 years was electricity.
 We might ask, “Has electricity been around that long?”
-The answer is yes, and perhaps much longer, but its practical use has only been at our disposal since the mid to late 1800s, and in a limited way at first.
-One of the earliest public works gaining attention was enlightening the 1893 Chicago’s World Columbia Exposition with 250,000 light bulbs, and illuminating a bridge over the river Seine during the 1900 World Fair in Paris.
+The answer is yes, and perhaps much longer.
+Its practical use has only been at our disposal since the mid to late 1800s, and in a limited way at first.
+Some of the earliest public works gaining attention were streets lights in Berlin in 1882, lighting up the Chicago World’s Fair in 1893 with 250,000 light bulbs, and illuminating a bridge over the river Seine during the Paris 1900 World Fair.

-The first practical use of static electricity was the “electric pistol,” which Alessandro Volta (1745–1827) invented.
+The first practical use of static electricity was the “electric pistol” that Alessandro Volta (1745–1827) invented.
 He thought of providing long-distance communications, albeit only one Boolean bit.
 An iron wire supported by wooden poles was to be strung from Como to Milan, Italy.
 At the receiving end, the wire would terminate in a jar filled with methane gas.
-To signal a coded event, an electrical spark would be sent by wire for the purpose of detonating the electric pistol.
+To signal a coded event, an electrical spark would be sent by wire to detonate the jar.
 This communications link was never built.
 Figure 1-2 shows a pencil rendering of Alessandro Volta.

 In 1791, while working at Bologna University, Luigi Galvani discovered that the muscle of a frog would contract when touched by a metallic object.
 This phenomenon became known as animal electricity.
 Prompted by these experiments, Volta initiated a series of experiments using zinc, lead, tin and iron as positive plates (cathode); and copper, silver, gold and graphite as negative plates (anode).
 The interest in galvanic electricity soon became widespread.

 Volta discovered in 1800 that certain fluids would generate a continuous flow of electrical power when used as a conductor.
-This discovery led to the invention of the first voltaic cell, more commonly known as the battery.
-Volta discovered further that the voltage would increase when voltaic cells were stacked on top of each other.
-Figure 3 illustrates such a serial connection.
+This discovery led to the invention of the first voltaic cell, more commonly known as battery.
+Volta learned further that the voltage would increase when voltaic cells were stacked on top of each other.
+Figure 3 illustrates such a series connection.

-Volta’s discoveries so impressed the world that in November 1800 the French National Institute invited him to lectures at events in which Napoleon Bonaparte participated.
+Volta’s discoveries so impressed the world that in November 1800 the Institute of France invited him to lecture at events in which Napoleon Bonaparte participated.
 Napoleon helped with the experiments, drawing sparks from the battery, melting a steel wire, discharging an electric pistol and decomposing water into its elements.

 Courtesy of Cadex